-With diversity on its side, a company stands a better chance at finding working solutions and in less time.
-Not only does a variety of experience and background provide a vast array of knowledge and skills, but it also sparks creativity among those involved.
-The creativity is sparked by those taking part in the setting of diversity itself, not only supplying their own unique slice of diversity but discovering inspiration from others around them.
+With diversity on its side, a company stands a better chance of finding working solutions in less time.
+Not only does a variety of experience and backgrounds provide a vast array of knowledge and skills, but it also sparks creativity among those involved.
+The creativity is sparked by those taking part in the setting of diversity itself, not only supplying their unique slice of diversity but discovering inspiration from others around them.
 This creates a brand new diversity in itself and adds to that which is already diverse.

 What's Good for the Goose Is Good for the Marketplace

 As it turns out, a diverse population in a company's workforce is not only good for the company but the market for which the company provides for.
 To be precise, a company that is capable of managing a diverse population of employees most often attracts a diverse range of customers.
 It doesn't take a strategic planner to know that the more diverse a company's customer base is, the better it prospers in popularity and sales.